Table of Contents

 What causes Huntington’s disease?

 A single gene is to blame for Huntington’s disease.
 It is passed on from parent to child at the time the child is conceived.
+If one parent carries the defective gene, the child has a 50% chance of inheriting the gene and developing the disease.
+If the child does not inherit the defective gene, he or she will not develop the disease.

 How is Huntington’s disease diagnosed?